Skip to content

 About Me

-I work in the open where I can: upstream fixes merged in Erigon, Nethermind, revm, and the executable Ethereum specs, contributions to Google's OSS-Fuzz, and a blog about differential testing — most recently cross-checking post-quantum cryptography implementations against each other.
+The method has deep roots — a Ph.D. on fuzzing and static analysis at TU Berlin, 300+ commits to the Solidity compiler's fuzzing infrastructure, contributions to Google's OSS-Fuzz — and I work in the open where I can: upstream fixes merged in Erigon, Nethermind, revm, and the executable Ethereum specs, most recently cross-checking post-quantum cryptography implementations against each other.

 Core Expertise